Course code Mate1030

 In writing form and by using the appropriate software, the following independent work must be completed (all tasks are executed correctly) at times specified by the teaching staff:

-Independent work 1.
-Applications of derivatives
+Independent work 1 - Applications of derivatives of one variable function

-Independent work 2.
-Functions of two variables
+Independent work 2 - Applications of derivatives of two variables function

-Independent work 3.
-Indefinite integration
+Independent work 3 - Indefinite integration

-Independent work 4.
-Definite integrals
+Independent work 4 - Definite integrals

-Independent work 5.
-Application of the definite integrals
+Independent work 5 - Application of the definite integrals

 Criteria for Evaluating Learning Outcomes

-1. all independent works are completed at times specified by the teaching staff;
+• All independent works are completed at times specified by the teaching staff;

-2. during the semester each test score is at least 4.
+• During the semester each test score is at least 4.

+Failed tests can be repeated.
 The student may overwrite unsuccessfully written test work during the study process at times specified by the teaching staff.
-The student can rewrite the last test in the 1st week of the individual study and examination period at the time indicated by the teaching staff.

 Compulsory reading

-2. Kronbergs E., Rivža P., Bože Dz.
+• Kronbergs E., Rivža P., Bože Dz.
 Augstākā matemātika.
 I daļa.
 Rīga: Zvaigzne, 1988.
 527 lpp.

-3. Volodko I. Augstākā matemātika.
+• Volodko I. Augstākā matemātika.
 II daļa.
 Rīga: Zvaigzne ABC, 2007.
 294 lpp.

 Further reading

-1. Šteiners K. Augstākā matemātika.
+• Šteiners K. Augstākā matemātika.
 III daļa.
 Rīga: Zvaigzne ABC, 1998.
 192 lpp.

-2. Šteiners K. Augstākā matemātika.
+• Šteiners K. Augstākā matemātika.
 IV daļa.
 Rīga: Zvaigzne ABC, 1998.
 168 lpp.

-4. Bula I., Buls J. Matemātiskā analīze ar ģeometrijas un algebras elementiem I daļa Zvaigzne ABC Rīga, 2003 – 256 lpp.
+• Bula I., Buls J. Matemātiskā analīze ar ģeometrijas un algebras elementiem I daļa Zvaigzne ABC Rīga, 2003 – 256 lpp.

-5. Bula I., Buls J. Matemātiskā analīze ar ģeometrijas un algebras elementiem II daļa Zvaigzne ABC Rīga, 2004 – 192 lpp.
+• Bula I., Buls J. Matemātiskā analīze ar ģeometrijas un algebras elementiem II daļa Zvaigzne ABC Rīga, 2004 – 192 lpp.

-6. Lewin J. An Interactive Introduction to Mathematical Analysis.
+• Lewin J. An Interactive Introduction to Mathematical Analysis.
 Cambridge University Press, 2003 - 492 p.

 Periodicals and other sources